Baltic Sea: Temperature and ice

 The ice extent depends on whether the winter is mild, moderate, or severe.
 In severe winters ice can form around southern Sweden and even in the Danish straits.
 According to the 18th-century natural historian William Derham, during the severe winters of 1703 and 1708, the ice cover reached as far as the Danish straits.
 Frequently, parts of the Gulf of Bothnia and the Gulf of Finland are frozen, in addition to coastal fringes in more southerly locations such as the Gulf of Riga.
 This description meant that the whole of the Baltic Sea was covered with ice.

 Since 1720, the Baltic Sea has frozen over entirely 20 times, most recently in early 1987, which was the most severe winter in Scandinavia since 1720.
 The ice then covered 400000 km2.
 During the winter of 2010–11, which was quite severe compared to those of the last decades, the maximum ice cover was 315000 km2, which was reached on 25 February 2011.
 The ice then extended from the north down to the northern tip of Gotland, with small ice-free areas on either side, and the east coast of the Baltic Sea was covered by an ice sheet about 25 to 100 km wide all the way to Gdańsk.
 This was brought about by a stagnant high-pressure area that lingered over central and northern Scandinavia from around 10 to 24 February.
 After this, strong southern winds pushed the ice further into the north, and much of the waters north of Gotland were again free of ice, which had then packed against the shores of southern Finland.
-The effects of the afore-mentioned high-pressure area did not reach the southern parts of the Baltic Sea, and thus the entire sea did not freeze over.
+The effects of the aforementioned high-pressure area did not reach the southern parts of the Baltic Sea, and thus the entire sea did not freeze over.
 However, floating ice was additionally observed near Świnoujście harbor in January 2010.

 In recent years before 2011, the Bothnian Bay and the Bothnian Sea were frozen with solid ice near the Baltic coast and dense floating ice far from it.
 In 2008, almost no ice formed except for a short period in March.